Yvonne de Gaulle: Anne's death, and the "desert years"

+First Lady

-Yvonne de Gaulle became the unofficial First Lady of France on 21 December 1958 when then-General de Gaulle was elected President of the French Republic.
+Yvonne de Gaulle became the First Lady of France on 21 December 1958 when then Prime minister de Gaulle was elected President of the French Republic.
 The couple took a Citroën to the President's residence, Elysée Palace.
 Her couturier was Jacques Heim.
 She was tenacious, conservative, but could also be warm.

-During her husband's tenure as president from 1959 to 1969, Yvonne de Gaulle led a sterile and measured life.
+During her husband's tenure as president from 1959 to 1969, Yvonne de Gaulle led an austere and measured life.
 On a typical day, she would enjoy three meals with her husband, reading Le Figaro at breakfast, evening television sessions, and Sunday masses at the palace chapel.
 She epitomized tradition, moral values, and a deep sense of duty.
-Her Catholic faith influenced the conservative view of her husband on moral matters; after her arrival at the palace, one of the first things she asked was for a pietà to be supplied to the Musée du Louvre.
-Later, when her husband invited actress Brigitte Bardot to their residence, she threatened to refuse her on the grounds that she had been divorced.
-She went on to intervene in favour of the authorization of birth control pills.
+Her Catholic faith influenced the conservative view of her husband on moral matters; after her arrival at the palace, one of the first things she asked was for a pietà to be supplied to the residence; the Musée du Louvre obliged by lending one.
+Later, when her husband invited actress Brigitte Bardot to the palace, she threatened to refuse her on the grounds that she had been divorced.
+Uncharacteristically, she went on to intervene in favour of the authorization of birth control pills at a time prior to the issuance of Humanae Vitae by Pope Paul VI.

 The couple welcomed Dwight Eisenhower and the Kennedys during their tenure.
 In 1961, when the American presidential couple John F. Kennedy and Jackie Kennedy were invited by General de Gaulle, she took the initiative to forge links with the American first lady by taking her to visit the childcare school located on Boulevard Brune in the 14th arrondissement.
 After the assassination of President Kennedy two years later, Madame de Gaulle invited her to rest and avoid media scrutiny in Paris.

-But soon the French family would have their own brush with uncertainty: on 22 August 1962, the de Gaulles were the target an assassination attempt in Clamart, organized by French Air Force Lieutenant-Colonel Jean Bastien-Thiry.
+The French family would have a brush with uncertainty on 22 August 1962.
+The de Gaulles were the target of an assassination attempt in Clamart, organized by French Air Force Lieutenant-Colonel Jean Bastien-Thiry.
 As de Gaulle's black Citroën DS sped through Petit-Clamart it was met by a barrage of submachine-gun fire.
 De Gaulle and his entourage, which included his wife, survived the attempt without any casualties or serious injuries while the attempt's perpetrators were subsequently all arrested and put on trial.
 Bastien-Thiry was convicted of leading the attempt in February 1963 at Fort d'Ivry, becoming the last person to be executed by firing squad in France.

 De Gaulle managed to laugh off the incident without disrespecting police.
 He was deeply impressed with his wife's stoicism, however, reportedly saying, "You are brave, Yvonne."

 During the events of May 68, Yvonne accompanied her husband during his displacement to Baden-Baden.
 She opposed the "Communist" uprising and protests.